BestTimesToVisit.com Logo

 Getting Around Antigua Guatemala, Guatemala

-Three-wheeled motorized taxis are readily available in Antigua and perfect for shorter distances within the city.
-They are a convenient way to navigate the cobblestone streets and avoid walking long distances.
+These three-wheeled motorized rickshaws are ubiquitous within Antigua itself and are perfect for short distances around town.
+They are a fun and efficient way to navigate the cobblestone streets.

 Walking